JarryChou/qcrypto-ldpc/errorcorrection/errc_formats.md

 original parity communication packet.
 It is an array of unsigned ints, capable to contain all the number_entries bits.

-If the index_present word is 0, an array containing one bit per subblock if the upper or lower in the same encoding as the parity bit follows, which contains information if the error from the previous cycle is contained in the first (0) or second (1) half of the interval.
+If the indexPresent word is 0, an array containing one bit per subblock if the upper or lower in the same encoding as the parity bit follows, which contains information if the error from the previous cycle is contained in the first (0) or second (1) half of the interval.

 If the newly tested interval length is 0, the parity bit will be zero.

-If the index_present word is >0, one of the following encoding schemes for the indices are used:
+If the indexPresent word is >0, one of the following encoding schemes for the indices are used:

-index_present = 1: plain uint encoding
+indexPresent = 1: plain uint encoding
     The data following the parity data is an array of unsigned ints containing the block addresses directly.

-  NEW VERSION: No, keep old version index_present = 2:  a single longint fields with an explicit start and end address for the subblock of the BICONF_binsearch cycle.
+  NEW VERSION: No, keep old version indexPresent = 2:  a single longint fields with an explicit start and end address for the subblock of the BICONF_binsearch cycle.

   OLD VERSION:
-index_present = 2: plain shortint encoding
+indexPresent = 2: plain shortint encoding
     same as index 1, but with short integers as numbers.
 Array is padded with 0 at the end to have a length of multiple of 4 bytes.

-index_present = 3: a packed bitfield for each original block is sent,
+indexPresent = 3: a packed bitfield for each original block is sent,
     containing information if there is a mismatch (1) or match (0).The data is padded with 0 at the end to form a inter multiple of 32words.

-OLD VERSION;  OBSOLETE? no, keep using it, but only with one entry. index_present = 4: a two-entry longint fields with two explicit start
+OLD VERSION;  OBSOLETE? no, keep using it, but only with one entry. indexPresent = 4: a two-entry longint fields with two explicit start
     addresses for the two start addresses of the biconf blocks is transmitted.  (first one is zero, second one is biconflen )